 Prerequisites: PHYS 110 or placement by examination.
 MATH 210. (minimum of 4 semester-hours credit).

-Co-requisites: Registration (or credit) in MATH 211 (minimum 4 semester-hours credit).
+Co-requisites: Registration (or credit) in MATH 211 (mini-

-mum 4 Semester-mours credity.
+mum 4 semester-hours credit).

 PHYS 122 GENERAL PHYSICS FOR PHYSICS MAJORS II

 The second of a two-semester sequence in a primary classical physics for students intending to major in physics or astronomy.
 Vector operations with calculus and analytic geometry; electric and magnetic fields; electrical energy and power; dc and ac circuits; electromagnetic waves; geometric optics; physical optics; structure of the atom; quantization of energy and momentum; wave-particle duality; special relativity; introduction to cosmology.